The 10 Best Places In Brittany You Don’t Want To Miss!

 FLYING TO BRITTANY

-Alternatively, you can also fly into Brittany; there are several airports in Brittany doing commercial flights – Dinard, Brest, Nantes and Rennes.
+Alternatively, you can also fly into Brittany; there are a couple airports in Brittany doing commercial flights – Brest and Rennes, but Nantes isn’t too far either.
 Most encompass budget airlines too so Brittany can make for a really cheap weekend break from the UK if you play your cards right.
-Dinard Airport has no public transport though so hiring a car beforehand is essential.

 TAKING THE TRAIN TO BRITTANY